 TogetherAll: a 24/7, 365, anonymous peer-to-peer site supporting mental health, available to all staff and students; a DGHE email address is needed to access it.

 Library resources: A dedicated AWS section in the Library for staff and students to use, stocked with a variety of reference and self-help books for day-to-day life, work and study support.

 The Librarian is happy to help you access any books that you need from the library.

-Quiet/Prayer room: There are several quiet spaces dotted around the building and a dedicated Quiet/Prayer room should you need to take some time out in the day.
+Quiet/Prayer room: There are several quiet spaces dotted around the building and a dedicated Quiet/Prayer room should you need to take some time out during the day.

 Prospective or current staff can contact Disability for an initial confidential chat about facilities and any reasonable adjustments that may be required.

-Once you are working here if you suspect you may have a learning difference (dyslexia/dyspraxia/ADD) staff can access the free dyslexia ‘screening’ tool in the same way as students.
+Once you are working here, if you suspect you may have a learning difference (dyslexia/dyspraxia/ADD), staff can access free dyslexia ‘screening’ tool in the same way as students.

 Contact disability for further information and/or to arrange a screening for yourself.

 You may be invited to attend a meeting with your line manager to discuss and agree on what reasonable adjustments can be put in place for you.
 This is usually facilitated by someone from the AWS team.